jameshfisher/jameshfisher.com/_posts/2020-01-14-how-to-reverse-a-linked-list.md

 ---
-title: "How to reverse a linked list"
+title: How to reverse a linked list
-tags: ["programming", "c"]
+tags:
+  - programming
+  - c
 ---

 To reverse a linked list,